microsoft/staticstaging/docs/index.md

 - Missing control flow constructs: `if`, `while`, and `for`.
 - Shaders and their parameters are currently coupled: you can't bind a single shader and reuse it with multiple sets of uniforms and attributes without re-binding.
 - The set of exposed WebGL and GLSL features is small and ad hoc.
 We should expand our coverage of the built-ins.
+    - Relatedly, your code mostly gets to play in a "sandbox" currently.
+You can't load arbitrary models.
+You also can't yet use textures, which we should really be able to support.
 - These intrinsics are not currently "world-specific."
 For example, you won't get a type error when trying to use [the GLSL function `normalize`][normalize] in host code or the [JavaScript function `Date.now`][Date.now] in shader code---things will just break silently.
 - Functions defined in shader code are not supported.
 You should also be able to share functions defined at the host stage inside shaders; this is also not implemented.